Things to Do at Queen Victoria Market

 Best Time to Visit

-Early morning (7-9am) for freshest produce and fewer crowds, or Friday afternoons for the full bustling atmosphere
+Early morning for the freshest produce and fewer crowds, or late morning for the full atmosphere.
+Avoid peak weekend hours (11am-1pm) if you prefer a more relaxed experience.

 Suggested Duration